masher92/GEOG_5790/Assignment2/Readme.md

 It is hoped that the creation of an easy-to-use tool would encourage practitioners to adopt a sampling approach which would facilitate more accurate modelling and mapping of peat depth.

-## Installation/ A quickstart tutorial on how to ues it requirements, installation, configureaiton, how to use it.
+## Installation
 Usage of this tool requires installation of [Anaconda.](https://www.anaconda.com/distribution/#windows).
 It also requires installation of "geopandas" and "shapely" packages, not provided as built_in functions.
 These may be installed through the command line (search: cmd) by typing:
-* Pip install geopandas; pip install shapely Installation of these packages on Windows may fail, in which case it is recommended to:
+* Pip install geopandas; pip install shapely
+Installation of these packages on Windows may fail, in which case it is recommended to:
 * Dowload Shapely from [here.](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) according to your PC specifications.
 Run the cmd in the folder it downloads to, typing: pip install Shapely-1.6.4.post1-cp37-cp37m-win_amd64.whl
 * Type "conda install -c conda-forge geopandas" into the cmd for geopandas.
 * CRS???

+## QUick start tutorial

 ## License